Back To Search Results

 Morphology

-• Type II: Randomly oriented filaments occurring in the periphery
+• Type II: Randomly oriented filaments, typically found at the periphery

-• Type III: Granular, amorphous, and occur around the center
+• Type III: Granular and amorphous structures, primarily located around the center

 Mechanisms